4 Examples

 Such, the input dataset can readily be imported by IQdataNCA

 for analysis preparation, i.e., defining the analysis setting in the data set.
-The summary function provides an overview over the number of
+The summary function provides an overview over the number of subjects and observations for each profile.
+Here, the numbers reported are as expected.

 # Import the data as IQdataNCA and implement default settings for the analysis